Tate Duality In Positive Dimension Over Function Fields: Main results

 where $(\Q/\Z)_{\rm{disc}}$ denotes $\Q/\Z$ with its discrete topology.
 Another nice property of $\mathscr{C}$ is that it is stable under $A \rightsquigarrow A^D$: if $A$ is profinite then $A^D$ is discrete torsion, and vice-versa, and the dual of a group of finite exponent is still of finite exponent.

-Given two locally compact Hausdorff abelian groups $A, B$ and a continuous bilinear pairing $A \times B \rightarrow \RR/\Z$, the induced map $A \rightarrow B^D$ is a topological isomorphism if and only if the map $B \rightarrow A^D$ is, by Pontryagin duality.
-If both of these equivalent conditions hold, then we say that the pairing is {\em perfect}.
+\begin{remark} Given two locally compact Hausdorff abelian groups $A, B$ and a continuous bilinear pairing $A \times B \rightarrow \RR/\Z$, the induced map $A \rightarrow B^D$ is a topological isomorphism if and only if the map $B \rightarrow A^D$ is, by Pontryagin double duality \cite[Thm.\,1.7.2]{rudin}.
+If both of these equivalent conditions hold, then we say that the pairing is {\em perfect}. \end{remark}

 Let $k$ be a local field.
-Given an fppf abelian sheaf $\mathscr{F}$ on $\Spec(k)$, we define $\widehat{\mathscr{F}} := \mathscr{H}om(\mathscr{F}, \Gm)$ and we give ${{\rm{H}}}^2(k, \mathscr{F})$ the discrete topology.
+Given an fppf abelian sheaf $\mathscr{F}$ on $\Spec(k)$, we define $\widehat{\mathscr{F}} : = \mathscr{H}om(\mathscr{F}, \Gm)$ and we give ${{\rm{H}}}^2(k, \mathscr{F})$ the discrete topology.
 Given a commutative affine $k$-group scheme $G$ of finite type, we also give $\widehat{G}(k)$ the discrete topology.
 On the other hand, we give $G(k)$ its natural topology arising from that on $k$.
 That is, we choose a closed immersion $G \hookrightarrow \mathbf{A}^n_k$ into an affine space over $k$, give $\mathbf{A}^n_k(k) = k^n$ its usual topology, and then endow $G(k)$ with the subspace topology.
 This is independent of the choice of the embedding and makes $G(k)$ into a locally compact Hausdorff group, functorially in $G$.
 If $G$ is finite, this is simply the discrete topology on $G(k)$.
 Our first main local result is the following.